Oxford Street, Sydney: Oxford Street Mall

 The pedestrian-only zone of Oxford Street between Bronte Road and Newland Street, Bondi Junction was converted into a pedestrian mall in 1979 when the Eastern Suburbs railway line opened.
 Prior to the 1960 trams ran along that stretch of Oxford Street.
-Oxford Street Mall was an alternative to shopping at the nearby shopping centres as it was once home Waltons department store, Flemings and Woolworths Supermarkets and a Timezone arcade.
+Oxford Street Mall was an alternative to shopping at the nearby shopping centres as it was once home Waltons department store, Flemings and Woolworths supermarkets and a Timezone arcade.
 However these stores have since disappeared prior to the 1990s.

 Oxford Street Mall is home to numerous shops and cafes and is an entry to many small arcades and shopping centres that are located on this stretch including Meriton Retail Precinct Bondi Junction, Bronka Arcade and The Royal Arcade.
 Bondi Junction railway station can be accessed through the Meriton Retail Precinct on Rowe Street.
 Bronka and The Royal Arcade provides direct pedestrian passage way to Spring Street and Eastgate Bondi Junction.
 Westfield Bondi Junction is located on the Bronte Road end of Oxford Street Mall.

 In 2003, Waverley Council upgraded the Oxford Street pedestrian mall and embarked on a general upgrade of streets and footpaths in the commercial area.
 The upgrade included new footpath tiles, addition of shade sails over new inground rondels and artificial 'tram tracks' along the entire mall, paving text as cast inlays and glass bead blasting into paving and as well as suspended art installations.
 The artificial tram tracks are the main features of the mall that commemorate the actual tram line that previously passed through.

 Since 2013 there were plans for a light rail to Bondi Beach going along Oxford Street Mall.
 However in November 2017 Waverley Council had voted to reject any proposals for a light rail along Oxford Street or Bondi Road in favour of local businesses.

 Oxford Street Cycleway

-After the 2023 WorldPride festival a bidirectional separated cycleway will be constructed between Taylor Square and Hyde Park on Oxford street.
+After the 2023 WorldPride festival a bidirectional separated cycleway will be constructed between Taylor Square and Hyde Park on Oxford Street.

 The City of Sydney announced the original design for a bidirectional centre running "pop up" cycleway in November 2020.
-After further consultation they announced a new design running on the north edge of the street, and is expectedto be completed in 2025.
+After further consultation they announced a new design running on the north edge of the street, which was completed in 2025.

-According to the City of Sydney, about 2000 people per day ride along Oxford Street amongst traffic on the 6 lane road.
+According to the City of Sydney, about 2000 people per day ride along Oxford Street amongst traffic on the six lane road.

+In 2025, three residents launched legal action against the cycleway, claiming the project "breaches human rights".
+The complaint was widely ridiculed.
+A judgement was made on 20 February 2026.